 He has participated in major European music festivals including “Warsaw Autumn”, “Prague Spring”, “Schleswig-Holstein”, and the BBC PROM Festival.
 Also, as a soloist in the recital for the acclaimed world’s oldest music festival – Three Choirs Festival.

 His teaching experience commenced in 1989 working with the woodwind group in the H. Wieniawski Secondary Music School in Łódź.
 Subsequently Jarek has given numerous master classes in Poland, Portugal and Spain.
 He was responsible for the bassoon section in the Basque Country Youth Orchestra and the woodwind section in the Murcia Region Youth Orchestra.
 He has given educational concerts as a soloist with BBC NOW (D. Knotts – A mini-concerto for bassoon and Strimpellata by Wolf-Ferrari)) and with chamber groups in various European countries.
 He teaches at the University of Bristol; collaborating regularly with the Royal Welsh College of Music & Drama and works with the woodwind section of the Cardiff University Symphony Orchestra.
-Between 2008-2016 Jarek was also organizing yearly summer courses for woodwinds in Poland.
-In 2017 he has received an invitation as a special guest to participate in the inaugural bassoon workshop in Poznan – the major event of this kind in Poland, with consecutive several visits with masters.
+Between 2008-2016 Jarek was a founder and organizer of yearly summer courses for woodwinds in Poland which was attended by over 400 students.
+In 2017 was invited as a special guest to participate in the inaugural bassoon workshop in Poznań – the major event of this kind in Poland, with consecutive several visits with masters.
 In June 2017 gave master classes at the Senzoku Gakuen College of Music in Tokyo and in November same year at Trinity Laban.
 In May 2018 was teaching in National Youth Orchestra of Great Britain.
 In the Spring and Summer of 2018 gave lectures, masters and recitals in Poland followed by invitations for 2018/19 and 2020 season.
 In May 2019 gave master-class in Guildhall School of Music in London with consequent invitation for December 2019.
 Since 2018 commenced tighter relation with Trinity Laban in London with the invitation to give a recital and a master class in the summer of 2020.